rgarcia6520/vagrant-hyperv/README.md

 # vagrant-hyperv
-VagrantFile for my hyperv homelab
+Example VagrantFile for hyperv provider.
+Includes notes about configuring ssh and disabling most providers to just bring up VM and exit successfully.